 The 3rd pool

 is a 15 foot drop from the second.
 The jump or rappel is 3 feet higher from a ledge on the immediate left.
 I didn't jump any of the pools going down.
 I believe Fritzski jumped

 everything in sight.
 I made it back up this route too.
 However, it was more of Fritzski & Bruce pulling a dead body up the escarpment than me actually ascending on my own.

 The 4th pool

 drop off all wrapped into one package.
-Everything about this pool is
+Everything about this pool is photogenic

 The 5th pool

 Below the 5th pool is a huge sloping slab which resembles poured concrete.
 It slopes down to a perfect sharp edge across the canyon.
 To get below here scramble a short scree

 slope on the right.
 I noticed rocks stacked on the left but the right is the sure way to go.
 On the left wall a seep drips from high above

 .
 Devils Canyon continues on down 4.2 miles to a not so happy ending at the mining town Ray.
 It's lush jungle

 for as far as I could see.